 - Lightly grease a 9 x 13 inch baking dish.
-Place the croutons in a single layer in the dish.
-Layer with cheese and top with the sausage.
+Place the croutons in a single layer in the dish and set aside.5 ounces seasoned croutons

-- Bake in an oven preheated to 350 degrees for 1 hour.
-Let sit for 20 minutes before serving.
+- Bake in an oven preheated to 350°F for 1 hour.
+Let sit for 15-20 minutes before serving.
 Garnish with parsley, if desired.